I wet wash and blow dry my naturally wavy hair 4-5 times per week. Then I use a paddle brush to blow dry my hair straight.

 Whenever you get your hair wet during a cleansing session, the outside cuticle layers of your hair follicles, which are designed to protect your hair from damage, open and swell.

-Hair cuticles layers will swell when drenched with water.
+Hair cuticle layers will swell when drenched with water.
 They may open even further when using hot water.

 To minimize the damage from the water causing the cuticle to swell, avoid hot water.
-Finish any wet washing sessions with cool/cold water to close the cuticle layer and prevent air moisture from entering the hair after it is dry.
+Finish any wet washing sessions with cool/cold water to close the cuticle layer and prevent air moisture from entering the hair after drying.

 Your natural cuticle shape is wavy/ This makes it more at risk for allowing moisture in the hair.
 This moisture originates from natural humidity.

 Any cuticle layer swelling experiences will damage the hair.
-Ironically, hair may feel rough, frizzy, dry and damaged because the cuticle layers have holes and breaks which allows water from the air to saturate strands.
+Ironically, hair may feel rough, frizzy, dry, and damaged because the cuticle layers have holes and breaks which allow water from the air to saturate strands.

-2. Chemical highlighting and low lighting also opens the cuticles and causes them to swell, which has damaged the cuticle.
+2. Chemical highlighting and low lighting also open the cuticles and cause them to swell, damaging the cuticle.

 Heat is damaging to the hair by causing dehydration.
 It triggers the loss of moisture.
-It also creates a disruption to the hair natural lipid layers.
+It also creates a disruption to the hair's natural lipid layers.
 How?
-By degrading it's protein structure.
+By degrading its protein structure.

 3. Finish with a cool/cold final rinse to help close the cuticle layer even further.4.
 Use a microfiber towel or 100% cotton t-shirt to blot hair.
-Rubbing or ruffling wet hair with rough towels are damaging since hair is more fragile when wet and cuticle layers can be rubbed off.
+Rubbing or ruffling wet hair with rough towels is damaging since hair is more fragile when wet, and cuticle layers can be rubbed off.

 5. Protect your hair with a good leave-in conditioner or similar styling product before drying or styling to minimize additional cuticle layer disruption and ultimate moisture absorption.6.
-In between wet washing sessions use a tiny bit of coconut oil or a similar formula.
-Lightly apply to the outside layer of hair to block absorption of water from the environment which may cause the cuticle layers to swell, frizz and be more prone to damage.
+In between wet washing sessions, use a tiny bit of coconut oil or a similar formula.
+Lightly apply to the outside layer of hair to block water absorption from the environment, which may cause the cuticle layers to swell, frizz, and be more prone to damage.